openresty/lua-nginx-module/README.markdown

 prepare internal-only locations.

-An optional option table can be fed as the second argument, which support the options:
+An optional option table can be fed as the second argument, which supports the options:

 * `method`
 	specify the subrequest's request method, which only accepts constants like `ngx.HTTP_POST`.